mhigu/AlgorithmsNDataStructures-Python/README.md

 This is study repo for algorithms and data structures with Python cloned from this [repo](https://github.com/jmportilla/Python-for-Algorithms--Data-Structures--and-Interviews).

+NOTE: Original code is written by Python2 so I modified that to Python3.

 ## How to execute

 ```bash